VectorInstitute/usa-npn-mcp-server/docs/source/index.md

 news
 ```

 Welcome to the documentation for the USA National Phenology Network (USA-NPN) MCP Server.
-This server provides tools and APIs for phenologists and developers to access, analyze, and manage phenological data efficiently and work with LLM agents in phenology.
+This server is intended for phenologists and developers to access, analyze, and manage phenological data efficiently and work with AI Agents in phenology.
+This MCP Server is also designed to reduce barriers to citizen scientists interested in phenology and looking for a natural language tool, this can nurture phenology interests and drive data collection improvement efforts.

 The MCP Server is designed to support:

-- **Phenologists**: Researchers and practitioners studying the timing of biological events in relation to climate and environmental changes.
+- **Phenologists**: Researchers and practitioners studying the timing of biological events, often in relation to environmental changes and climate.
 - **Developers**: Engineers and data scientists integrating phenological data into applications or workflows.
+- **Citizen Scientists**: Members of the public interested in phenological data exploration currently experiencing technical barriers.

 ## Key Features